Low-energy effective theory and symmetry classification of flux phases on Kagome lattice: The relation between low-energy effective model and 3Q pattern in real space

 where the $\mathbf{R_{\alpha}}$ is the coordinate for the unit cell formed by the sublattices A, B, C, here, with 2*2 unit cell, it can be divided into four categories: $2n\mathbf{a_{1}}+2m\mathbf{a_{2}}+\{\mathbf{0},\mathbf{a_{1}},\mathbf{a_{2}},\mathbf{a_{1}}+\mathbf{a_{2}}\}$ for $\alpha={1,2,3,4}$, respectively, $n$,$m$ are integers.
 The $\mathbf{a_{1}}$ and $\mathbf{a_{2}}$ are defined as before.
 Hence, the vector charge density wave (vCDW) coupling to this is defined as

-as shown in Fig.2(a).
+where $\mathbf{Q}_a=\{0,\frac{2\pi}{\sqrt{3}}\}$, $\mathbf{Q}_b=\{-\pi,-\frac{\pi}{\sqrt{3}}\}$ and $\mathbf{Q}_c=\{\pi,-\frac{\pi}{\sqrt{3}}\}$, as shown in Fig.2(a).
 Besides this vCDW-a configuration we proposed in the previous work, the other five vCDW configurations (vCDW-b to vCDW-f) can be also found by permutating the wave momentum $Q_i$ , as shown in Fig.2(b-f).
 Among all the vCDW orders, the vCDW-b state has the highest symmetry with the point group $D_{6h}$ and breaking the translation symmetry down to 2*2 order.
+Moreover, vCDW-b is the lowest energy state among all vCDW orders shown in Fig.2 according to the ground state energy:

+where $\hat{H}$ is the mean-field Hamiltonian of vCDW state, and $|g>$ is the corresponding ground state wave function of the mean-field Hamiltonian $\hat{H}$ at 5/4 van Hove filling.
+For example, the mean-field Hamiltonian of the vCDW-a is:

-This charge distribution of vCDW-b state has the same configuration of the chiral flux phase in our previous work.
+It is worth noting that the charge distribution of vCDW-b state has the same configuration of the chiral flux phase in our previous work.
 Since the chiral flux phase has the magnetic $D_{6h}(C_{6h})$ group symmetry, the vCDW-b state can coexist with the chiral flux phase and retain its symmetry.
 In addition, the symmetry of the vCDW-a and f are both $C_{3h}$ and other remaining three vCDW orders all belong to $C_{2v}$, as shown in Fig2 (c),(d) and (e).

 Another choice is to use the bonds between sublattices

 The charge bond order (CBO) with real order parameter is defined as